 July Kenai River King salmon fishing is a different animal altogether!
 With the fish averaging 35 - 80 pounds (actually there is almost no upper limit, as triple-digit fish have been hooked many times on the river, but not have been brought to scale!)
 With the traditional peak of the run being 7/15 through the end of the month.
 With the peak of the Kings pretty much coinciding with the amazing Sockeye Salmon run the last two weeks of July, this is our most popular time and is often sold out by the first of the year each year.
 It is also no longer a secret, so if you want to target these fish you'll be on the river with other enthusiasts from around the globe.

 The Kenai has some bad PR in terms of river traffic, and while much of it is not true, it is true that if you want to target these great gamefish you'll be with other anglers vying for the same prize!
 If you want a quieter time on the river but want to still target the Kings, try May and June- they're awesome and of course for variety and fly or spin fishing, the Fall trophy Trout and the Silver season is fantastic.

 Our July fishing concentrates on the lower, tidally influence "Lower River".
 Many of the powerful second-run kings spawn directly in the main stem of the Kenai and never make it u to the Killey river.
-With bait now allowed, your guide will troll his plugs and luresin the best spots.
-At other times (or even during the same day) you may "Drift" for the kings if the tidal activity is good- drifting entails using weights (aka "slinky's") to drift the bait (usually salmon eggs) along the bottom and attract the fish as they move up the outgoing tidal swing.
+With artificial lures, your guide will troll his plugs in the best spots.
+At other times (or even during the same day) you may "Drift" for the kings if the tidal activity is good- drifting entails using weights (aka "slinkies") to drift the lure along the bottom and attract the fish as they move up the outgoing tidal swing.